jeandersonbc/java-labs/README.md

-warmup-java
+Labs-Java
 ===========

-coding is fun, yay

-..but seriously, I use this repository to refresh some Java programming and to remember how to do things in Java.
-Feel free to fork it :)
+I use this repository to refresh some Java programming and to remember how to do things in Java.
+If you want to learn, I honestly recommend you a good text editor and the command line.
+Here it's just "plain java" - no libs, frameworks, etc, just quick examples.
+That's it!

+Feel free to fork it.